 Richmond is a professor of chemistry at the University of Oregon and has held a variety of leadership positions within the scientific community.
 She served as chair of the Department of Energy’s Basic Energy Sciences Advisory Committee from 1998 to 2003 and was the president of the American Association for the Advancement of Science for 2015.
 She is also co-founder of COACh, an organization dedicated to increasing the number and career success of women scientists and engineers.

-In 2018, Richmond received the Linus Pauling Medal Award and the Priestley Medal from the American Chemical Society award.
-She has ongoing research projects that focus on water.
+In 2018, Richmond received the Linus Pauling Medal Award and the Priestley Medal from the American Chemical Society.
+She has ongoing research projects that currently that focus on water.
 Two current key studies examine environmentally important chemistry that occurs on atmospheric aerosols, and marine and fresh water surfaces and the looking at the molecular behavior of the surface of water when covered with oil and how surfactants, dispersants and polymers assemble and organize at that fluid junction.

 About the National Science Board (NSB)